dagnisiljins/IntelligentSystemsTask/README.md

 - **Add New Tasks**: Includes a form to add new tasks, specifying task name and description.
 - **Delete Tasks**: Each task has an associated delete option to remove tasks from the list.

+## Prerequisites

+Before installing the application, ensure you have the following:
+- PHP (version 7.3 or higher recommended)
+- MySQL (version 5.7 or higher recommended)

 ## Installation

 To set up this application, you'll need to have PHP and MySQL installed on your server.
 Follow these steps to get started: